 How Much Sleep Do Diabetics Need?

 Sleep is an important part of a healthy lifestyle.
 Want to know how much sleep do diabetics need?
 Keep reading below to find the information.
-Koala® Center for Sleep and TMJ Disorders has multiple locations near you.
+Koala® Center For Sleep & TMJ Disorders has multiple locations near you.
 Please call us for more information, or simply book an appointment online.

 Why is sleep so important for diabetics?